Tokyopop Anime Company

 Tokyopop's DVDs (they didn't get into video until well after the VHS era) are largely solid productions, including bilingual audio, acceptable dubs, and usually good translations, with at least a few cultural notes.
 They had a tendency to release individual volumes followed quickly by much cheaper box sets, but the prices were usually reasonable.

-Interestingly, they recently started an experiment in what to my knowledge is a first for the anime industry, on-demand DVDs.
-Specifically, Rave Master (which had also shown on Cartoon Network) is available as a quite-cheap, 8-DVD-R box set of all 51 episodes through Amazon's CreateSpace publishing system, burned on demand to order.
-This seems like a logical solution to small-volume titles that nonetheless have a potential market, particularly to those who shun paying money for VOD, so with any luck it'll catch on (though Tokyopop has not, to date, publicized it much).
+While they never got into online streaming or downloadable video, they briefly experimented with something that to my knowledge remains unique in the anime industry as of this writing, on-demand DVDs.
+Specifically, Rave Master (which had also shown on Cartoon Network) was available as a quite-cheap, 8-DVD-R box set of all 51 episodes through Amazon's CreateSpace publishing system, burned on demand to order.
+This seemed like a logical solution to small-volume titles that nonetheless have a potential market, particularly to those who shun paying money for VOD, so it's a bit of a shame they didn't really publicize it, and it never caught on.